Door dents

 Stay away from shopping cart return areas

 A runaway cart can cause some serious damage to your car.
 Avoid the area as much as possible and if you’re forced to park nearby, try to find some high ground.
-That way the carts will naturally be rolling downhill, away from your car.
+That way gravity will pull the carts downhill and away from your car.

 Park on the passenger side of another car

 This is a bit of a gamble but the odds are promising.
 If you think about it, every car in the parking lot is guaranteed to have someone coming in and out of the driver’s side.
-Now consider how many of those cars might be traveling without passengers.
-It’s certainly not a sure thing but it’s worth considering.
+There’s always a chance that those people are driving without passengers.

 Find a car that will be staying longer than you will

 You might recognize certain vehicles whether they’re employees of businesses or you just know their routine.
-Parking beside them if you know you’ll be leaving before they do might just eliminate the chance of a door ding.
+Parking beside them, if you know you’ll be gone before they come back, might just eliminate the chance of a door ding.

 For example, the last time I got my haircut I parked next to the stylist’s Jaguar that I recognized in the parking lot.
 I knew she’d be working on me so there was zero chance that she’d be flinging her door open and driving away.